RSFreitas1991/lambda-oss-serverless-typescript-template/README.md

 # Lambda OSS Serverless TypeScript Template

+Built for the OSS Serverless Framework.
+This template is plug-and-play with OSS Serverless and not intended for other IaC frameworks.

 A comprehensive TypeScript template for AWS Lambda functions with ESLint, Prettier, and best practices configured out of the box.

 ## Features